cloud-gov/cg-site/content/docs/apps/logs.md

 For other helpful cf CLI troubleshooting commands, including `cf events APP-NAME`, see [this Cloud Foundry list](https://docs.cloudfoundry.org/devguide/deploy-apps/troubleshoot-app-health.html#cf-commands).

-### Common error messages
+### Error messages

+* Errors can sometimes be caused by having an old version of the cf CLI.
+Try `cf -v` and see if your version is older than the [latest version](https://github.com/cloudfoundry/cli/releases).
+If it is, you can [update it]({{< relref "docs/getting-started.md#set-up-the-command-line" >}}) and try again.
-* If you get something like the following: `Please ask your Cloud Foundry Operator to check the platform configuration (trafficcontroller endpoint is wss://doppler.fr.cloud.gov:4443).` This can happen if your workplace has a firewall that blocks connections to ports other than 80 and 443.
+* If you get something like the following: `Please ask your Cloud Foundry Operator to check the platform configuration (trafficcontroller endpoint is wss://doppler.fr.cloud.gov:4443)` -- this can happen if your workplace has a firewall that blocks connections to ports other than 80 and 443.
 You can use the web-based logs interface instead, as described below.

 ## Web-based logs with historic log data